This 5-minute check can save your splitboard season start

 Telescopic function:

-Are the poles easy to extend and secure?
+Are the poles easy to extend and lock into place?
 No jamming or wobbling?
 If so, lightly oil them – but be sure to follow the manufacturer's instructions.

 Our tips for a stress-free start to the season